Estimate Time5 min

 Watching the curves

 One place to look for signs that a recession is approaching is the market for US Treasury bonds.
 Comparing how much interest bonds that mature at various times are paying is a popular method used by recession-watchers.
 It is noteworthy whenever yields on bonds that mature in the relatively near future rise higher than those of bonds that mature at a more distant point in time.
-It's been more than a year and a half since yields on 10-year US Treasury notes fell below yields on 2-year notes.
+It's now been more than 2 years since yields on 10-year US Treasury notes fell below yields on 2-year notes.

 However, history shows that an inverted yield curve forecasts recession much in the same way that autumn forecasts winter: While one eventually follows the other, nothing indicates when the snow will start falling.
-Indeed, the length of time between the inversion of the curve and the onset of recession has historically varied from as little as 6 months to as long as 4 years, says Director of Quantitative Market Strategy Denise Chisholm.
+Indeed, the length of time between the inversion of the curve and the onset of recession has historically varied from as little as 6 months to as long as 4 years.

 Dourney agrees that an inverted yield curve is typically a reliable indicator of a future economic slowdown or recession, having inverted prior to the last 8 recessions.
 The team especially looks to the 10-year to 3-month yield curve, which has historically inverted on average a year before the start of a recession.
 The curve inverted last fall, signaling rising risk of recession in late 2023.
 However, historically, recession has followed the curve's inversion by anywhere between 4 and 21 months.